Lebnor/cd-manager/README.md

 # cd-manager
-create and manage collections of CD's with this interactive python program
+Create and manage collections of CD's with this interactive python program

+# How to run this program
+`cd` to the project's root (where main.py is located) and run `python3 main.py`

 # Project Structure